Matt2408/Data_Science_0172/READMEV2.md

 For writing the paper I had the following tasks to finish.
 I excluded giving feedback in this, since I would go over every iteration to give feedback to the group.

+- I build the first template of the paper.
+This was later iterated on by Mark and Adnan.
+- I helped with the designing of the paper
 - Writing the discussion V1
 - Writing the discussion V2**
 - I wrote introduction V3**
-- I wrote the final feedback on introduction V4
 - I wrote study design V3**
-- I wrote the abstract V1 in cooperation
+- I wrote the abstract V1 in cooperation with the group
-- I worked on the design V1, V2 in cooperation
+- I worked on the design V1 in cooperation, design V2
 - I spend a lot of time reviewing and giving feedback

 ** = iteration based on feedback/comments from group members.